abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

 task finished executing
 ```

 Every time we run the test, the order of execution could differ from the previous test run.
-In some cases, the internal state can be mutated before the test begins evaluating the value of the property.
+In the case above, the task starts executing after we assert our state.
+In other cases, the internal state can be mutated before the test begins evaluating the value of the property.
 Because of the unpredictable order of execution, we get flaky tests.

 The unpredictable execution order is due to the task being initialized with an escaping closure, meaning we have no control over when it starts or completes.